GTFO-Modding/GTDO/reference/nested-types/backup/expeditionzonedata.md

 ### EventsOnEnter - [List LevelEventData](leveleventdata.md) (nested type)

 Events to trigger when the door to this zone is opened. \
 It's worth noting that the "Event" here is different from `WardenObjectiveEvent`.
-The 'Event' here are typically used to wake up the hibernating enemies in the zone (which cannot be achieved by using `WardenObjectiveEvent`).&#x20;
+The 'Event' here are typically used to wake up the hibernating enemies in the zone (which cannot be achieved by using `WardenObjectiveEvent`).

-This feature had been used in R6C3 Overload, the second zone (in which there's only a tank), to wake up the tank right behind the sec-door upon the door being opened. &#x20;
+This feature had been used in R6C3 Overload, the second zone (in which there's only a tank), to wake up the tank right behind the sec-door upon the door being opened.

 ### EventsOnPortalWarp - [List WardenObjectiveEventData](wardenobjectiveeventdata.md) (nested type)